selforganising/book/quicktalks/vanillaevents.md

-#DOM Manipulation
+##Event Handling
 ##Without JQuery

-How to manipulate the DOM with JQuery:
+How to handle events with JQuery:
 ```
 $(".btn").click(function(){
   alert("HELLO");